 Elizabeth Watkins Selected to Attend AICPA's Leadership Academy

 Elizabeth Watkins, CPA, was one of only 38 CPAs honored by the American Institute of CPAs (AICPA) as a member of the Leadership Academy’s ninth graduating class.
-Watkins was selected based on her exceptional leadership skills and professional experience for the four-day Leadership Academy program, which will be held from October 1-5 in Durham, N.C.
+Watkins was selected based on her exceptional leadership skills and professional experience for the rigorous four-day Leadership Academy program, which was held October 1-5 in Durham, N.C.

 Watkins is a tax accountant at Flood, Bumstead, McCready & McCarthy, Inc. She is a graduate of Benedictine College with an M.A. in Accounting and Finance.
 She is a member of the Tennessee Society of CPAs and serves on the Young CPA Workgroup.

 “I was very honored to be selected and excited to attend,” said Watkins.
 “The leadership training and resources I received were invaluable tools to use throughout my career.
 I have enjoyed sharing the insights gained with my co-workers and peers to continue building a better CPA profession.
 The AICPA Leadership Academy was designed to strengthen and expand the leadership skills of promising young professionals while they network with a peer group of talented and motivated CPAs.”